Trump defends his use of unproven treatment for coronavirus

-WASHINGTON (Reuters) - U.S. President Donald Trump on Tuesday defended his use of prescription malaria drug to try to ward off the novel coronavirus despite medical warnings, saying it was up to individuals to make their own decisions.
+WASHINGTON (Reuters) - U.S. President Donald Trump on Tuesday defended his use of a prescription malaria drug to try to ward off the novel coronavirus despite medical warnings, saying it was up to individuals to make their own decisions.

 Without offering any evidence, Trump told reporters during a visit to the U.S. Capitol that he thinks hydroxychloroquine “gives you an additional level of safety,” adding: “People are going to have to make up their own mind.”